lunemec/nanny/README.md

 other will notify you.

 Be sure to change nanny SQLite DB location!
 They would share the same DB and it could cause strange behavior.
+This can be done in config file or by setting `NANNY_STORAGE_DSN` ENV variable.

 ## Logging
 By default, nanny logs only errors.
 To enable more verbose logging, use `LOGXI=*` environment variable.